microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Specifying-Compatible-DataSources.md

 ```

 I.e., your processing source must map the `IDataSource` instances it advertised support for to `IDataSourceGroup` instances, optionally
-using the specific `ProcessorOptions` to help determine which groups to return.
+using the specified `ProcessorOptions` to help determine which groups to return.

 An `IDataSourceGroup` specifies two properties: